savelee/dialogflow_grpc_flutter/README.md

 <key>com.apple.security.network.client</key>
 <true/>
 ```

 ### Android

-In order to build the example for Android devices.
+In order to build the example for Android devices;
-The audio recorder library sound_stream requires a minSdk of at least **21**.
-So let's change this in **android/app/build.gradle **in the defaultConfig block:
+the audio recorder library sound_stream requires a minSdk of at least **21**.
+So let's change this in **android/app/build.gradle **in the defaultConfig block.
+Also, don't forget to go into the virtual device settings and enable your microphone.

 ```dart
 defaultConfig {